-Tim Mead begins his 36th season in the Angels organization and 18th as Vice President of Communications.
-He oversees media relations, publicity and broadcasting for the Angels.
+Tim Mead begins his 37th season in the Angels organization and 19th as Vice President of Communications.
+He oversees media relations, publicity and broadcasting for the Club.

 Before his current appointment, Mead spent four seasons as assistant general manager (1994-97) under former GM Bill Bavasi.

-Mead, 56, began his career with the Angels as an intern in the Public Relations Department in 1980.
-He was appointed director of media relations in 1985 and later Assistant Vice President of media relations in 1991.
-During his tenure in Media Relations, Mead and his staff have been responsible for the handling of media during the Angels' 1986, 2004, 2005, 2007, 2008, 2009 & 2014 postseason appearances, the 1989 and 2010 All-Star Games at Angel Stadium and the Angels memorable World Series run in 2002.
+Mead, 57, began his career with the Angels as an intern in the Public Relations Department in 1980.
+He was appointed director of media relations in 1985 and later assistant vice president of media relations in 1991.
+During his tenure in media relations, Mead and his staff have been responsible for the handling of media during the Angels' 1986, 2004, 2005, 2007, 2008, 2009 & 2014 postseason appearances, the 1989 and 2010 All-Star Games at Angel Stadium and the Halos memorable World Series run in 2002.

 Mead was the recipient of the 2000 Robert O. Fishel Award for PR excellence, recognizing the "active non-uniformed representative of Major League Baseball whose ethics, character, dedication, service, professionalism and humanitarian efforts best represent the standards propounded by Robert O. Fishel."
 He was also honored in May 2005 with the first Distinguished Alumnus Award for Athletics by his alma mater Cal Poly Pomona.
 Mead was honored in 2012 by the American Diabetes Association and the Orange County Father's Day Council as one of four Father of the Year recipients.
 The award, given annually since 1999, is bestowed to 100 men from across the nation who "portray and epitomize family, citizenship, charity, civility and responsibility in their everyday lives."